 In the Boone area, the outdoors is a lifestyle.
 Some trails may start a short walk from your inn or hotel.
 Boone's great paved greenway trail follows the pastoral South Fork of the New River.
-Boone's spectacular Rocky Knob Mountain Bike Park is complete and open for hikers and bikers.
 Blowing Rock's Glen Burney Trail leaves quaint streets, plummets into a gorge, and follows waterfalls off the face of the Blue Ridge.
-Valle Crucis Park trails wander past wetlands and streamside sounds.
+Valle Crucis Community Park trails wander past wetlands and streamside sounds.
 Up on Beech Mountain, the East's highest town, mile-high trails are cool on the hottest summer days.

 Crabtree Falls Hike - For many, the Southern Appalachians' prettiest waterfall, on the Blue Ridge Parkway, south of Linville Falls and north of Mount Mitchell.

 Elk Knob State Park Hike - Elk Knob is one of a handful of geologically unique amphibolite peaks that rise north of Boone.
-Great hiking and great views are the draw.
+Great hiking and great views are the draws.
 Bring a picnic, for the summit, or the picnic area.
-Check out the video on this trail page.

-Grandfather Mountain State Park Hikes - There are easy lower elevation hikes on this famous mountain, but the serious hikers choose Grandfather Mountain for the rugged, alpine-like scenery on the high peaks.
+Grandfather Mountain State Park Hikes - There are easy lower-elevation hikes on this famous mountain, but serious hikers choose Grandfather Mountain for the rugged, alpine-like scenery on the highest peaks.

-Linville Falls Hikes - A variety of easy to moderately strenous hikes lead to views of Linville Falls, the Blue Ridge Parkway's biggest cascade.
+Linville Falls Hikes - A variety of easy to moderately strenuous hikes lead to views of Linville Falls, the Blue Ridge Parkway's biggest cascade.

-Roan Mountain / Appalachian Trail in Summer - One of the most scenic Southern summits, Roan and neighboring peaks offer almost-alpine scenery.
+Roan Mountain / Appalachian Trail in Summer - One of the most scenic Southern summits, Roan and its neighboring peaks offer almost-alpine scenery.
 This High Country portion of the Appalachian Trail is one of the legendary path's premier locations for awesome scenery.
-In winter, deep snow piles up for cross country skiing and snowshoeing.
+In winter, deep snow piles up for cross-country skiing and snowshoeing.